hedgehog7453/INFO20002/README.md

 ### Data Processing

-Some data in the dataset is removed for project purpose.
+The following modifications is made on the dataset for project purpose:
 1. We deleted all states except for NY
 2. We deleted the attributes that we're not interested in (e.g. agency, subagency)
 3. We deleted rows with invalid data (e.g. year '9999' and state '??')